amaank404/GuessTheNumber/README.md

 ## Download

 To download binaries without compiling.
-Please look at our [release page](https://github.com/xcodz-dot/GuessTheNumber/releases/latest).
+Please look at the [release page](https://github.com/xcodz-dot/GuessTheNumber/releases/latest).
 There, you can download all the pre-built binaries for the following
 platforms: